 Our highly experienced staff truly love what they do.
 Each staff member at Maloy’s is passionate about jewelry and passionate about doing business in the upfront, kind and respectful way Shan believed in when he first opened.
 We will do our best to insure that the process of reaching your jewelry goals will be an enjoyable, informative process.
 We value your business, and thank you for letting us be part of your jewelry story.

 Shan, our founder, opened the business in 1986.
 In addition to making his own jewelry, and buying and selling estate jewelry, he took in simple repairs, fabricated custom jewelry, and performed complex restoration jobs… all services we still happily offer.
 His good humor and honesty has built a company culture that feels like family.
-Shan is still here, up at the bench or out on the sales floor, most days.
-He is delighted to share his home with our loyal mascot Ned.
-You can read more about Shan and the early days of the business on our History page.
+Shan still comes in from time to time, so if you’re lucky, you may catch him!
+You can read more about Shan and the early days of the business in our History.

 Eve grew up in NYC, got her degree from Parsons School of Design,and has had a toe, hand, or foot in the jewelry industry her whole life.
 She is the resident expert on Mexican, Danish, and mid century silver jewelry, as well as vintage costume jewelry.
 Once in Portland, (seduced by both the trees and her native born husband) she found Maloy’s and “let” Shan hire her back in 2003.
 She now wears many hats at Maloy’s, manager, ad copywriter, buyer, window designer, custom design, and sales.
 She loves every minute.